 Using testimonials that look too real

-These days, everyone is skeptical about online reviews, especially with the rise of fake reviews in Yelp, Amazon, and eBay.
+These days, everyone is sceptical about online reviews, especially with the rise of fake reviews on Yelp, Amazon, and eBay.

 Fake testimonials are illegal, and they prompt prospects to make the wrong purchase decisions.
 Your prospects will do business with your competitors if they discover you have fake reviews.